RS—The Brainchild of Legendary Yacht Designer Ed Dubois

-Started his career by working for naval architect Alan Buchanan in Jersey.
-He also worked for Gorey Yacht Services in Jersey, and he wrote for Yachts & Yachting.
+Ed Dubois began his career working for naval architect Alan Buchanan in Jersey.
+He also worked for Gorey Yacht Services in Jersey and wrote for Yachts & Yachting.
 In 1976, he designed his first yacht for George Skelley, a Jersey-based restaurateur.
 She was called Borsalino Trois.

 Dubois founded his own company, Dubois Naval Architects, in 1977.
 He designed Police Car for Peter Cantwell, who won the Admiral’s Cup in 1979.
-By 1986, he designed his first superyacht, Acquel II.
-He designed a yacht called Esprit for Neville Crichton in 1987.
-He subsequently designed superyachts such as Timoneer, Tiara, Silvertip, Kokomo, Ganesha, Mondango III.
+By 1986, he had designed his first superyacht, Acquel II, and later Esprit for Neville Crichton in 1987.
+Subsequent superyachts include Timoneer, Tiara, Silvertip, Kokomo, Ganesha and Mondango III.

-Dubois was a fellow of the Royal Institute of Naval Architects and the Royal Academy of Engineering.
-He received an honorary doctorate from the Southampton Solent University in 2004.
-In 2007, the two-day regatta called the Dubois Cup was named after him.
+Dubois was a fellow of the Royal Institute of Naval Architects and the Royal Academy of Engineering and received an honorary doctorate from the Southampton Solent University in 2004.
+In 2007, the two-day Dubois Cup regatta was named after him.